📝 Managing Strings & Languages

 en). - Source strings are modified only in this repository (via pull requests).

-- Translations are managed exclusively in Weblate and merged into the repository by the Thunderbird team.
+- Translations are managed exclusively in Weblate and merged into the repository via the Translation - Update workflow.

 - Languages are added/removed when they reach 70% translation or fall below 60%.